 The objective of this GAP is to prevent marginalization of landless people especially women.
+Gender-responsive budget

 Women's share in the budget of 2019-2020 is 10.38 percent of the ministry budget, 3.70 percent of the development budget, and 15.56 percent of the non-development budget.